The Legal Background

 If you provide any information that is untrue, inaccurate, not current or incomplete, or we have reasonable grounds to suspect that such information is untrue, inaccurate, not current or incomplete, we have the right to suspend or terminate your account and refuse any and all current or future use of the Services (or any portion thereof).

 You are responsible for ensuring that the data offered in the web space does not break any UK law or any law in your home country.
 You agree that you will not engage in any activity that interferes with or disrupts the Services (or the servers and networks which are connected to the Services).

 Fair usage on Connectivity Products

 We operate a "fair use policy" on our Services in order to ensure that all customers have acceptable performance at peak times (business working hours 9am to 6pm).
 If you are found to be using a disproportionate amount of bandwidth for your services at peak times you may be asked to reduce your usage, or move to an alternative Service.
 Failure to remedy this situation may result in your Service being terminated or restricted.
-As a guideline, if you do not regularly exceed their capped product download limit you should not consider this a concern.

 (a) the Customer's usage is reduced immediately; or